microsoft/qsharp/katas/content/single_qubit_gates/index.md

 Z(q);
 ```

-All the basic gates we will be covering in this tutorial are part of the [Intrinsic](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.intrinsic) namespace.
+All the basic gates we will be covering in this Kata are part of the [Intrinsic](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.intrinsic) namespace.
 We're also using the function [DumpMachine](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics.dumpmachine) to print the state of the quantum simulator.

 @[example]({"id": "pauli_gates_in_qsharp", "codePath": "./examples/PauliGates.qs"})